 Below is a list of some of the disadvantages of scalping.

-• Scalpers also tend to use bigger lot sizes, which could result in a significant loss of capital if a string of losses do occur.
+- Scalpers also tend to use bigger lot sizes, which could result in a significant loss of capital if a string of losses does occur.

-• Due to the fast-paced nature of scalping can be time-consuming as it requires traders to look at the charts for potential trading opportunities constantly.
+- Due to the fast-paced nature, scalping can be time-consuming as it requires traders to look at the charts for potential trading opportunities constantly.

 Tools and Indicators for Scalping